Helpful information for our new Ralliers.

 What You Need

-To be a Rallier you will require all the usual camping equipment plus a few extras.
-You must have your own toilet facilities, which must never be taken near the water tap.
+To be a Rallier, you will require all the usual camping equipment plus a few extras.
+You must have your own toilet facilities, which must never be taken near the drinking water tap.
 You will also require a few blocks of wood for levelling your van on sloping fields and a dustbin liner to take your dry waste home with you.